-In anticipation of the move to the Common Assessment in Fall 2016, we plan to offer assessment testing services at our local high schools.
+Once the COMPASS assessment tests can be completed online, we plan to offer assessment testing services at our local high schools.
 The initial assessment test is provided while students are still in high school (in April/May of their senior year) or during the registration period prior to the beginning of each semester.